realmagicgreen/magicgreenastro/src/content/posts/bamboo-buildings-in-bali.md

 ---
 title: Bamboo Buildings In Bali
-subtitle: "Bamboo is booming here, showing excellent examples of a sustainable way to build."
+subtitle: 'Bamboo is booming here, showing excellent examples of a sustainable way to build.'
 category: solutions
-description: "The Indonesian island of Bali is witnessing a new trend.
+description: 'The Indonesian island of Bali is witnessing a new trend.
 Bamboo building, emblem of sustainable construction, are replacing concrete and steel.
-Buildings had..."
+Buildings had...'
 pubDate: 2018-05-26
 publish: true
 tags: